College of Arts & Sciences

 Will I need graduate education?

 Yes, after earning your bachelor’s degree at North Central becoming a veterinarian requires an additional four-years of veterinary school leading to a Doctor of Veterinary Medicine (DVM) degree.
-Specialties can require advanced training beyond the DVM.
+Animal science specialties can require advanced training beyond the DVM.
 Admission to veterinary programs is very competitive, and real-world veterinary experience is of great importance in addition to excellent grades and test scores.
 The average GPA for students accepted to veterinary school is about 3.6 or higher.

 What prerequisite courses do veterinary schools require?